questdb/documentation/clients/date-to-timestamp-conversion.md

 The `Date` class stores only date information, while the `DateTime` class stores both date and time information.

-QuestDB does not have an official Ruby client, but you can send a request composing the ILP messages and passing an Epoch in nanoseconds for the designated timestamp, or in microseconds for the rest of columns.
-An alternative is using the [InfluxDB Ruby Client](https://github.com/influxdata/influxdb-client-ruby), which is compatible with QuestDB ingestion.
+QuestDB does not have an official Ruby client, but you can send a POST request comprising the ILP messages.
+Within this messages, you can pass an epoch timestamp in nanoseconds as the designated timestamp, and pass epoch timestamps in microseconds for other timestamp columns.

+Alternatively, you can use the [InfluxDB Ruby Client](https://github.com/influxdata/influxdb-client-ruby), which is compatible with QuestDB.

 ```ruby
 require 'date'